Skip to Content

 Pre-Submission Meeting and Items to Submit

-The purpose of the pre-submission meeting is to discuss the P01 idea and for NCI staff to provide feedback on the proposal, aspects that might raise concern with reviewers, and common flaws in P01 applications.
+• Receive feedback from NCI staff on the structure of the proposal, aspects that might raise concern with reviewers, and common flaws in P01 applications

-• A brief executive summary (4-5 pages max) of the overall program that includes:
+• Brief executive summary (4-5 pages max) of the overall program that includes:

 • Abstracts and Specific Aims of each project